cmoussa1/cs236-project/README.md

 enriching the data in formats _besides_ just by month-year.
-So, the repository contains another script written in Python that is responsible for sorting the key-value pairs, both in the initial format required by the project in addition to a couple of other interesting orders.
+So, the repository contains another script written in Python that is responsible for sorting the key-value pairs, both in the initial format required by the project in addition to a couple of other interesting orders to attempt some extra credit.

 The script parses the output file line-by-line and creates a key-value pair for each month/year-to-revenue pair: